cturek/home/docs/classes.md

 An introduction to graph theory with applications.
 Theory and applications of trees, matchings, graph coloring, planarity, graph algorithms, and other topics.

-Taught by Professor Mohamed Omar, SP23.
+Taught by Mohamed Omar, SP23.

 # Math 189AA: Commutative Algebra

 This course is an introduction to the fundamental concepts and questions in the study of commutative rings, with a special focus on the notion of "prime ideals," and how they generalize the idea primeness in the integers.
 Possible topics include Noetherian rings, primary decomposition, basic module theory, exact sequences and key results like the Krull Altitude Theorem and Nakayama's Lemma.

-Taught by Professor Haydee Lindo, FA22.
+Taught by Haydee Lindo, FA22.

 # Engr 85: Digital Design and Computer Architecture

 Design and implementation of digital systems.
 Topics include levels of abstraction, Boolean algebra, combinational logic, sequential logic, finite state machines, hardware description languages, computer arithmetic, C and assembly programming, embedded systems, and microarchitecture.
 Lab practices include simulation, prototyping, and debugging.

-Taught by Professor David Harris, FA22.
+Taught by David Harris, FA22.

 # Math 171: Abstract Algebra

 Groups, rings, fields and additional topics.
 Topics in group theory include groups, subgroups, quotient groups, Lagrange's theorem, symmetry groups, and the isomorphism theorems.
 Topics in Ring theory include Euclidean domains, PIDs, UFDs, fields, polynomial rings, ideal theory, and the isomorphism theorems.
 In recent years, additional topics have included the Sylow theorems, group actions, modules, representations, and introductory category theory.

-Taught by Professor Michael Orrison, SP22; Professor Mohamed Omar, FA21 and SP21.
+Taught by Michael Orrison, SP22; Mohamed Omar, FA21 and SP21.

 # Math 82: Differential Equations